HTML to PDF: A Quick Tutorial for C# .NET

 renderer.RenderingOptions.CssMediaType = PdfCssMediaType.Print;

-// Screen media type shows the webpage as displayed on screen
+// Screen media type shows the entire web page as displayed on screen

 $vbLabelText $csharpLabel